-In 2017 an agreement was reached between NICE and the National Patient Safety Office's Clinical Effectiveness Unit, on behalf of the NCEC to work together on the contextualisation of NICE's clinical guideline, (NG17) Type 1 diabetes in adults: diagnosis and management (2015).

-Table of contents

-Section 1: National Clinical Guideline summary 9

-1.1 Key recommendations

-1.2 Key priorities for implementation 10

-Section 2: Development of the National Clinical Guideline

-2.1 Background 11

-2.2 Clinical and financial impact of type 1 diabetes 11

-2.3 Rationale for this National Clinical Guideline 12

-2.4 Aim and objectives 13

-2.5 Guideline scope 13

-2.6 Conflict of interest statement 13

-2.7 Sources of funding 14

-2.8 Guideline methodology 14

-2.9 Strength of NICE recommendations 15

-2.10 Patient centred care 15

-2.11 Medicines 16

-2.12 Consultation summary 16

-2.13 External review 16

-2.14 Implementation summary 16

-2.15 Summary budget impact analysis 17

-2.16 Monitoring, evaluation and audit 18

-2.17 Plan to update this National Clinical Guideline 18

-Section 3: National Clinical Guideline recommendations

-3.1 Diagnosis and early care planning 19

-3.2 Support and individualised care 21

-3.3 Education and information 22

-3.4 Dietary management 23

-3.5 Physical activity 25

-3.6 Blood glucose management 25

-3.7 Insulin therapy 28

-3.8 Insulin delivery 30

-3.9 Referral for islet or pancreas transplantation 31

-3.10 Awareness and management of hypoglycaemia 31

-3.11 Ketone monitoring and management of diabetic ketoacidosis (DKA) 32

-3.12 Associated illness 34

-3.13 Control of cardiovascular risk 34

-3.14 Care of adults with type 1 diabetes in hospital 35

-3.15 Pre-pregnancy care 36

-3.16 Managing complications 37
+In 2017 an agreement was reached between NICE and the National Patient Safety Office's Clinical Effectiveness Unit, on behalf of the NCEC to work together on the contextualisation of NICE's clinical guideline, (NG17) Type 1 diabetes in adults: diagnosis and management (2015), resulting in the publication in June 2018 of NCEC NCG 17, Adult Type 1 Diabetes.
+In 2023, a project to complete a rapid update of the 2018 NCEC guideline in line with corresponding 2021 and 2022 updates to the NICE guideline was initiated.
+This culminated in the publication of the updated NCEC NCG 17, in May 2024.

+Table of Contents

+Section 1: National Clinical Guideline recommendations

+1.1 Key Recommendations 1

+1.2 Key Priorities for Implementation 3

+Section 2: Development of this National Clinical Guideline

+2.1 Background 4

+2.2 Clinical and financial impact of condition/disease/topic 4

+2.3 Rationale for this National Clinical Guideline 5

+2.4 Aim and objectives 6

+2.5 Guideline scope 6

+2.6 Conflict of interest statement 7

+2.7 Sources of funding 7

+2.8 Guideline methodology 7

+2.9 Strength of NICE recommendations 8

+2.10 Patient Centred Care 9

+2.11 Medicines 9

+2.12 Consultation summary 9

+2.13 External review 9

+2.14 Implementation 9

+2.15 Summary of Budget Impact Analysis for the 2018 Guideline 10

+2.16 Monitoring, evaluation and audit 11

+2.17 Plan to update this National Clinical Guideline 12

+Section 3: National Clinical Guideline - NICE Contextualisation

+3.1 Diagnosis and early care planning 13

+3.2 Support and individualised care 15

+3.3 Education and information 17

+3.4 Dietary management 18

+3.5 Physical activity 19

+3.6 Blood glucose management 20

+3.7 Insulin therapy 23

+3.8 Insulin delivery 25

+3.9 Referral for islet or pancreas transplantation 26

+3.10 Awareness and management of hypoglycaemia 26

+3.11 Ketone monitoring and management of diabetic ketoacidosis (DKA) 28

+3.12 Associated illness 29

+3.13 Control of cardiovascular risk 29